N-Srinivas/JavaSelenium/README.md

 Requirments:

 The Internet - Login Coding Assignment
-Create the number of tests you think is necessary to test the feature for the internet login page
+Create the number of tests you think is necessary to test the feature for the internet login page, https://the-internet.herokuapp.com/login

 Your example must do the following: